softwarefactory-project/DLRN/doc/source/api.rst

 read-only endpoints.
 Default value is False, so the authentication by default is only set in those endpoints with write capabilities.

+``AUTHENTICATION_DRIVERS`` specifies the drivers used to authenticate/authorize users to access the protected API endpoints in an array.
+Available drivers are:

+* DBAuthentication:
+       Uses Basic auth and checks the user and password in the DB.
+This is the default driver if none is specified.
+It's necessary to specify the DB with ``DB_PATH`` in the app configuration.

+* KrbAuthentication:
+       Decrypt Kerberos token to get the user, then check the membership for the given user in a group specified by ``ALLOWED_GROUP`` in the configuration file.
+       The group is an IPA group so it's necessary to have IPA client configured and also specify the kerberos keytab file and principal to log in IPA server with the vars: ``KEYTAB_PATH`` and ``KEYTAB_PRINC`` in the app configuration. ``HTTP_KEYTAB_PATH`` is used to decrypt the received token.

 Those variables are also applied within the ``CONFIG_FILE`` with higher precedence.